Review the information below to make sure you are all set for your ceremony.

 "I pledge to explore and take into account the social and environmental consequences of any job I consider and will try to improve these aspects of any organization for which I work."

-5. Line Up
+5. Line up

-In the case of inclement weather, you will be given disposable ponchos with hoods to cover you during the quick walk from the Student Centre to the Athletics Centre.
+Note: In the case of inclement weather, you will be given disposable ponchos with hoods to cover you during the quick walk from the Student Centre to the Athletics Centre.
 You will have time once inside the Athletics Centre to remove the poncho before entering the ceremony.

-Following the Indigenous procession and bagpiper, students will process into the ceremony, through the middle aisle and take their seats to the left of the stage.
-Students will be called row by row to prepare to cross the stage.
+- Students will be called row by row to cross the stage.
 Hand your name card to the stage marshal and cross the stage when you hear your name called.

-As you walk the stage, you will shake the hand of the Chancellor Stephen Stohn and a member of Trent University's Senior Leadership team.
+- On stage, you will shake the hand of the Chancellor Stephen Stohn and a member of Trent University's Senior Leadership team.
 Miranda Studios will capture a few photos of the special moment.
-Upon exiting the stage, you will be greeted by a representative of the Trent Alumni family and directed to Miranda Studio's portrait area for another photo.
-Our volunteers will then guide you back to your seat.

-7. Capture the Moment
+7. Capture the moment

-8. Return Your Gown
+8. Return your gown

 You MUST return your gown and hood by 12:30 p.m. for morning ceremonies or 4:30 p.m. for afternoon ceremonies, before picking up your degree.